 Race cars have been fascinating spectators for decades.
 Whether NASCAR or champ cars, the HowStuff works Race Cars Channel articles have you covered.

-This year marks the 50th anniversary of the Ford GT40's remarkable triumph at Le Mans, the start of a remarkable string of 1960s victories.
+The Ford GT40 was built just to spite Ferrari.
+And its triumph at Le Mans was just the start of a remarkable string of 1960s victories.

 Even today, the Porsche 917 ranks among the most powerful racecars ever to compete.
 It also makes a pretty good case for itself to be the greatest racecar of all time; however, success was not immediate.